UweKrueger/volvox/doc/FirstSteps.md

 echo factorial 20
 ```

-Functions are defined with the keyword `def` followed by the signature
+Functions are defined with the keyword `def` followed by the function name, the signature
 and the return type.
 Here we use `u64`, i.e. a 64 bit unsigned to get
 a maximum available valid range for the results.
 The function
 implements the usual recursive algorithm to calculate a factorial.